Poojasriramineni/assignment2-Ramineni/README.md

 | india | It has so many tourism places. | 40 |
 | Austrila | Australia is known for many things, marine reserves, Arolling wine country, and lush rainforests. | 50 |

+---

+# funny quotes
+I refuse to join any club that would have me as a member.
+No man has a good enough memory to be a successful liar.

+> I refuse to join any club that would have me as a member.(* Groucho Marx*)
+> No man has a good enough memory to be a successful liar. (*abraham   Lincoln*)